LINWEN607/congregate/README.md

 ### TL;DR Install

-Copy the following code snippet to a file in the congregate directory and run it
+Copy the following code snippet to a file in the Congregate directory and run it

 ```bash
 #!/bin/bash